create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 None

-## MFColor Object
+## MFColor/MFColorRGBA Object

-The MFColor object corresponds to a X3D MFColor field.
-It is used to store a one-dimensional array of SFColor objects.
+The MFColor/MFColorRGBA object corresponds to a X3D MFColor/MFColorRGBA field.
+It is used to store a one-dimensional array of SFColor/SFColorRGBA objects.
 Individual elements of the array can be referenced using the standard C-style dereferencing operator (e.g. *mfColorObjectName*[*index*], where *index* is an integer-valued expression with 0<=*index* length and length is the number of elements in the array).
 Assigning to an element with *index* > length results in the array being dynamically expanded to contain length elements.
-All elements not explicitly initialized are set to SFColor (0, 0, 0).
+All elements not explicitly initialized are set to SFColor (0, 0, 0) or SFColorRGBA.

 ### Instance Creation Method(s)

-#### *mfColorObjectName* = new **MFColor** (*[SFColor, SFColor, ...]*)
+#### *mfColorObjectName* = new **MFColor/MFColorRGBA** (*[SFColor/SFColorRGBA, SFColor/SFColorRGBA, ...]*)

-The creation method can be passed 0 or more SFColor-valued expressions to initialize the elements of the array.

-### Properties

-#### **length**

-An integer containing the number of elements in the array.
-Assigning an integer to length changes the number of elements in the array.

-### Common Methods

-### Methods

-None

-## MFColorRGBA Object

-The MFColorRGBA object corresponds to a X3D MFColorRGBA field.
-It is used to store a one-dimensional array of SFColorRGBA objects.
-Individual elements of the array can be referenced using the standard C-style dereferencing operator (e.g. *mfColorObjectName*[*index*], where *index* is an integer-valued expression with 0<=*index* length and length is the number of elements in the array).
-Assigning to an element with *index* > length results in the array being dynamically expanded to contain length elements.
-All elements not explicitly initialized are set to SFColorRGBA (0, 0, 0, 0).

-### Instance Creation Method(s)

-#### *mfColorRGBAObjectName* = new **MFColorRGBA** (*[SFColorRGBA, SFColorRGBA, ...]*)

-The creation method can be passed 0 or more SFColorRGBA-valued expressions to initialize the elements of the array.
+The creation method can be passed 0 or more SFColor/SFColorRGBA-valued expressions to initialize the elements of the array.

 ### Properties